 Be aware of Python’s short-circuiting behaviour when expressions with side effects are used on the right side of a Boolean expression.

-Do not change the size of a data structures while iterating over it.
-Instead, create a new list.
+Avoid any operation that changes the size of a data structures while iterating over it and instead, create a new list.

 Use the assert statement during the debugging phase of code development to help eliminate undesired conditions from occurring.